MichaelSParkin3/Job-AI-Auto-Apply/README.md

 # Job-AI-Auto-Apply

 Local-first, review-first automation for job applications.
-This repo currently ships a minimal CLI scaffold and config loader, with a roadmap for a Preview server (FastAPI) and a React UI that lets you approve/decline edits before anything is submitted.
+This repo now ships the end-to-end dry-run demo experience: a Typer CLI that boots a FastAPI preview service, serves a React UI, and lets you approve/decline edits before anything is submitted.

-Status: Story 1.3 (Profile schema & commands) implemented.
+Status: Story 1.5 (Dry-run demo flow) implemented.

 ## Why
 - Privacy by default: runs on your machine; artifacts stored locally